A village website

 DERBY

 Derby has nearly all of Chesterfield's trains (and the odd extra one too) but traffic problems are much more severe and the station is at the opposite side of the city centre.
-All three of their Car Parks are expensive - £14.50 per 24 hours for the more convenient car parks (and £11.50 at the other) - £7.50 for the first 24 hours if you arrive after 10am on a weekday or at weekends.
+All three of their Car Parks are expensive.
 When last checked, it seemed no cheaper to use City Centre car parks either (those with CCTV were even more expensive than the station).

 FURTHER AFIELD